Current research projects /Completed research projects /

 About the research team

-Stuart Allan is Professor of Neuroscience at the University of Manchester.
-He has worked on brain injury for over 25 years and is recognised internationally for his work.
-With colleagues in Manchester, he has led research that demonstrated the importance of inflammation in stroke and that blocking the actions of IL-1could be a novel treatment approach.
-This has led to clinical trials of the IL-1 inhibitor drug anakinra.
+Professor Stuart Allan has worked on brain injury for over 25 years and is recognised internationally for his work.
+With colleagues in Manchester, including co-investigator Professor Craig Smith, he has led research that demonstrated the importance of inflammation in stroke, leading to clinical trials of anakinra.

 Related projects